nomadflamingo/pytorch-maml-rl-for-sumo-rl/README.md

 ### sumo-rl
 To make the environment suitable for meta learning, by default, one of the 4 reward functions implemented in sumo-rl will be chosen in each task to optimize for.
 You can modify the .yaml config file for sumo-rl env to change it.
 You can also in theory add custom reward functions by adding them to `SumoEnvironmentMetaLearning` class in `sumo_rl.py` which extends the `SumoEnvironment` class from sumo-rl.

+### mountain-car
+No changes for meta learning environment.
+The task is always the same

+### cart-pole
+No changes for meta learning environment.
+The task is always the same

 ## When implementing a new environemnt
 Refer to the original repo for more info